Adult ADHD Treatment

 ADHD and Executive Functions

-Adult ADHD looks and feels different than it did in childhood.
-Experts now view ADHD as an executive function (EF) disorder.
+Experts increasingly view ADHD as an executive function (EF) disorder.
 Simply put, EFs are the mental skills that help you get things done.
 Planning and organizing, for instance.
 Starting and finishing tasks.
 Even managing your emotions.
 These higher order skills help you get through the day independently.
 As a result, many do not recognize the symptoms until they become adults.

 ADHD is not a problem with knowledge or volition.